robertkrautz/NanoDam_analysis/README.md

 ## [8.] 'annotate_peaks.Rmd'

-Peaks were annotated to the nearest TSS of protein-coding genes on the linear genome and subsetted for peaks associated with genes encoding for transcription factors  (TFs).
+Peaks were annotated to the nearest TSS of protein-coding genes on the linear genome via a custom annotater() function based on the 'bedr'-package and subsetted for peaks associated with genes encoding for transcription factors  (TFs).
 The latter was based on the curated list of TFs from the [_Drosophila_ Transcription Factor Database](https://www.mrc-lmb.cam.ac.uk/genomes/FlyTF/old_index.html).

 ## [9.] 'scRNAseq_analysis.Rmd'